abcxyz/guardian/cli.md

   formats are: [json text].
 The default value is "text".
 * **-max-depth="int"** - How far to traverse the filesystem beneath the target directory for entrypoints.
 The default value is "-1".
-* **-pull-request-number="100"** - The GitHub pull request number associated with this plan.
-The default value is "0".
 * **-source-ref="ref-name"** - The source GitHub ref name for finding file changes.

 ## Apply